RainToTheBow-Bof/simple_shell/README.md

 * [**Nancy Moraa**](https://github.com/moraacee)
 * [**Newton Ombese**](https:/github.com/RainToTheBow-Bof)

+## Polite Notice
+We agreed to work with my account since Newton's sandbox was returning a blank screen so we worked together in Nancy's sandbox

 ## Acknowledgments :pray:
 - Our fellow cohort members.
 - The creators of the C language.